<

 1,600 ftGain

 A long but straightforward hike through quintessential Glacier terrain — passing two alpine lakes before reaching views of the rapidly receding Grinnell Glacier.
-The full Grinnell Glacier trail is one of the most iconic hikes in the park and entirely within beginner capability on the maintained trail.
-Many Glacier boat shuttle shortens the approach by 2.5 miles each way.
+One of the most iconic hikes in the park and entirely within beginner capability on the maintained trail.

 Boat shuttle available — saves 5 miles total